 The Firm is satisfied that the policies in place are appropriate to its size, internal organisation and the nature, scope and complexity of its activities.

 The Firm’s Policy is determined by the Remuneration Committee, consisting of the five non-executive directors of the Firm.
 The Remuneration Committee is chaired by the Chair of Oxford University Endowment Management Limited.

 Link between pay and performance

-Quantitative remuneration data
+Quantitative remuneration disclosures

 Under Rule 2.2.3R of the Financial Conduct Authority’s Conduct of Business Sourcebook, Oxford University Endowment Management Limited (the “Firm”) is required to include on this website a disclosure about the nature of its commitment to the UK Financial Reporting Council’s Stewardship Code (the “Code”) or, where it does not commit to the Code, its alternative investment strategy.
 The Code is a voluntary code and sets out a number of principles relating to engagement by investors with UK equity issuers.

 The Funds which the Firm manage invest predominantly via other investment managers and hold only a small number of equities directly.
 Consequently, while the Firm supports the general objectives that underlie the Code, the provisions of the Code are not relevant to the type of investing currently undertaken by the Firm.
 If the investment strategy of the Funds which the Firm manage changes in such a manner that the provisions of the Code become more relevant, the Firm will amend this disclosure accordingly.

 ATTENTION: These terms apply to your use of the website under the domain name www.ouem.co.uk (the “Website”).
 Please read these terms carefully before using the Website.